Here are some bullet points for the term "Noadori," focusing on bonsai trees collected from fields or open landscapes

 -

-- Specific Care: Due to their origin in open landscapes, these bonsai trees may require specific care, such as regular pruning to maintain their shape.
+Care and Maintenance of Noadori Bonsai:- Specific Care: Due to their origin in open landscapes, these bonsai trees may require specific care, such as regular pruning to maintain their shape.

 - Adaptation to Environmental Changes: These bonsai trees need to adapt to new environments when moved from fields to gardens.